 Installation¶

-MCA Editor is distributed as a single Python file that you drop into Maya's plug-ins folder.
+MCA Editor for Maya is distributed as a single Python file that you drop into Maya's plug-ins folder.
 No installer, no dependencies to manage — Maya handles everything.

 Use the correct version